The Open House: Plot

 Logan contacts Chris, who agrees to spend the night on the couch.
 In the middle of the night, Chris goes missing, and Logan finds him with his throat slashed in his car.
-An unidentified man wearing combat boots knocks Logan unconscious, pours water over him and leaves him to the harsh winter elements while he goes after Naomi.
+The intruder knocks Logan unconscious, pours water over him and leaves him to the harsh winter elements while he goes after Naomi.
 Naomi is horrified to discover photos of her, and Logan, sleeping in their beds.
 She is then attacked, bound and has her fingers broken.
-Logan wakes, frees Naomi, and finds that all phones have had their SIM cards removed when he attempts to call 911 for help.
+Logan comes to and frees Naomi.
+Attempting to call 911, he finds that all phones have had their SIM cards removed.
 He rushes to help his mother, but mistakes her for the intruder and stabs her.
 Naomi tells him to run before collapsing.
 The intruder easily overpowers Logan and removes his contact lenses, leaving Logan unable to see clearly, before forcing him outside.

 Logan escapes into the woods and hides.
 He survives the freezing elements until morning.
 Succumbing to hypothermia, he drags himself to a stream.
 The intruder reveals himself, grabs Logan as he struggles and screams, and strangles him to death.
-As Logan's lifeless body lays by the stream, the unidentified man drives towards the next open house event.
+As Logan's lifeless body lies by the stream, the intruder drives toward the next open house event.